San Jose State University: Faculty and research

-As of fall 2022, San José State University employed 2,243 faculty, 1,363 of whom (or about 61%) were full-time or equivalent (FTEF).
+The university is classified among "R2: High Research Spending and Doctorate Production".
+As of fall 2024, San José State University employed 2,177 faculty, 1,300 of whom (or about 60%) were full-time or equivalent (FTEF).

-According to National Science Foundation survey data, in 2021 San Jose State's research and development expenditures totaled $60.1 million, placing it second in total R&D expenditures out of all 23 California State University (CSU) campuses and No. 189 out of more than 900 colleges and universities nationwide.
+According to National Science Foundation survey data, in 2023 San Jose State's research and development expenditures totaled $83.4 million, placing it second in total R&D expenditures out of all 23 California State University (CSU) campuses and No. 185 out of more than 900 colleges and universities nationwide.

 Research collections located at SJSU include the Ira F. Brilliant Center for Beethoven Studies, the Martha Heasley Cox Center for Steinbeck Studies, the J. Gordon Edwards Entomology Museum and the Carl W. Sharsmith Herbarium.

 SJSU research partnerships include the SJSU Metropolitan Technology Center at NASA Ames Research Center, Moffett Field, the Cisco Networking Laboratory, and the Moss Landing Marine Laboratories.
 SJSU is also home to the Mineta Transportation Institute.

 Additionally, the university operates the Survey and Policy Research Institute (SPRI), which conducts the quarterly, high-profile California Consumer Confidence Survey and many other research projects.